pawamoy/cookiecutter-awesome/README.md

 - Run `awesome_bot README.md` to verify the links.
 - Activate your repository in your Travis account.
 - **Please read [the PR requirements][pr-requirements]**
-  before submitting a Pull Request to [awesome][awesome-list].
+  before submitting a Pull Request to [awesome][awesome-awesome].

-## Example
+## Examples

-The [awesome-repository][awesome-repository] lists resources to guide contribution to the awesome project and open source in general.
+The [awesome-repository][awesome-repository] was made with this cookiecutter.

-See the [root of the project][awesome-list] for an awesome list of awesome lists!
+It lists resources to guide contribution to the awesome project and open source in general.

 ## Development